rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 	   2. Simulate data from the CPM model.
 In addition to the number of samples, you can specify the amount of observational noise (and, for OT and OncoBN, deviations from the model).<br/>
 	   &nbsp;

            Note that simulating data from CPMs allows you to get an intuitive feeling for what different CPM models and their parameters mean in terms of the genotype frequency data they produce.

 &nbsp;
 &nbsp;

-* Cross-sectional data that have been uploaded or simulated from CPM models can be further modified: you can alter genotype counts.
+* Cross-sectional data that have been uploaded or simulated from CPM models can be further modified by altering genotype counts.
 Moreover, it is possible to specify cross-sectional data and DAG/MHN models with user-specified gene names.
-Finally, from the User input tab you can also save the cross-sectional data.
+Finally, from the "User input" tab you can also save the cross-sectional data.

-* To make it easier to play with the tool, we provide predefined cross-sectional data sets under "Enter genotype frequencies manually", as well as predefined DAG and MHN models.
+* To make it easier to play with the tool, we provide predefined cross-sectional data sets under "Enter genotype frequencies manually", as well as predefined DAG and MHN models (from which you can generate data by clicking on "Generate data from DAG [MHN model]").
 You can also modify the predefined DAGs and MHNs before generating data.

 &nbsp;&nbsp;